-• Efforts to Increase Use of Kinship Care and Family Finding:
+Efforts to Increase Use of Kinship Care and Family Finding:

 DHS continues to be successful with identifying kin for placement when out-of-home care is needed.
 Over half of the children and youth placed in a family setting, are placed with kin.
 Despite our successes with placing children and youth with kin, the Department continues to want to increase our efforts to ensure that Family Finding is completed on any child or youth who is not placed in a kinship care setting.
 The Department has only one contracted provider, Turning Points for Children, who is responsible for Family Finding.
 Given the Department's focus on kinship care, we need another contracted provider for Family Finding.
 Therefore, the Department will be releasing a Request For Proposals (RFP) to identify another Family Finding provider in September 2019.
+Additionally, DHS is requesting increased funding for Family Finding services for FY 2020-2021.

-• Reduce CUA CM caseloads.
+Reduce CUA CM caseloads:

-Beginning at the front end of our operations, DHS Hotline, Investigations and Prevention Divisions are laser focused on ensuring only those cases with identified safety threats are accepted for service.
+Beginning at the front end of our operations, DHS Hotline, Investigations, and Prevention Divisions are laser focused on ensuring only those cases with identified safety threats are accepted for service.
 This focus has assisted with the reduction of CUA caseloads.
 Additionally, DHS is working with the CUAs to continue to implement strategies that support the reduction in CUA Case Management assigned cases.
 These strategies include guided case reviews of all new cases assigned to our respective CUA's once determined that on-going formal case management services are needed to reunify families and or close the case safely.
 CUA's utilize monthly reports provided by our Performance Management and Technology division (PMT) to monitor and implement guided reviews for all cases that have been opened for one year or more and or remain open after the case has been closed either at the bar of the court or because the case achieved safe closure status.
-Family Team Conferences (FTC) continues to be the process that is utilized to review progress relating to the Single Case Plan goals and objectives and guides the next steps that will support timely reunification and or safe case closure.
-We don't require any additional funds to close cases that are without safety threats and court involvement.
+Family Team Conferences (FTC) continue to be the process utilized to review progress relating to the Single Case Plan goals and objectives, and guides the next steps that will support timely reunification and or safe case closure.
 CUA and DHS Leadership will continue to monitor and review these cases and provide direction regarding safe case closure.
-DHS will continue to provide technical assistance by way of our DHS Practice Coaches and Senior Learning Specialist as well as any needed data in order to ensure these cases are consistently monitored.
+DHS will continue to provide technical assistance by way of DHS Practice Coaches and Senior Learning Specialists as well as any needed data in order to ensure cases are consistently monitored.

+Family Reunification (FR):

-Family Reunification (FR), formerly Time Limited Family Reunification is a special grantfunded service for DHS-involved youth entering placement for the first time at age 12-17.
+Formerly Time Limited Family Reunification, FR is a special grant-funded service for DHS-involved youth entering placement for the first time at age 12-17.
 By providing FR at the onset of the placement, DHS is seeking to: 1) reduce the length of time that this cohort spends in foster care; 2) reduce the number of placement moves for this cohort; and 3) increase the rate and timeliness of reunification for this cohort.
 FR is in the final year of a three-year grant.
-In Q1 of FY20, DHS will be examining outcomes on the program's three goals (reduced time in care, improved placement stability, and reunification rate) in comparison to a control group of youth placed in another emergency shelter.
+In Q1 of FY 2019-20, DHS will be examining outcomes on the program's three goals (reduced time in care, improved placement stability, and reunification rate) in comparison to a control group of youth placed in another emergency shelter.
 DHS will need to continue looking at these outcomes in subsequent quarters as more cases close.

-With respected to Juvenile Justice Services, the JPO continues to use and expand the use of graduated response and the use of diversion services to keep youth out of congregate care.
+With respect to Juvenile Justice Services, the JPO continues to use and expand the use of graduated response and the use of diversion services to prevent youth from further entering the system, and to keep youth out of congregate care.